-Raw materials and finished goods are stated at the lower of cost and net realisable value on a 'weighted average cost' basis.
+Raw materials and finished goods are stated at the lower of cost and net realisable value on a First In, First Out basis.
 Cost comprises of direct materials and delivery costs, direct labour, import duties and other taxes, an appropriate proportion of variable and fixed overhead expenditure based on normal operating capacity, and, where applicable, transfers from cash flow hedging reserves in equity.
 Costs of purchased inventory are determined after deducting rebates and discounts received or receivable.